yumozi/llm-gm/README.md

   - Character name
   - Character appearance
   - Initial values for any custom player fields
-- Click "Create Session" to begin

 ---

 ### Step 5: Play

 ![Game Session](./docs/images/05-play-session.png)
-_Place screenshot of active game session with chat interface here_

 - You'll enter the interactive game session interface
 - The AI Game Master will respond to your actions